 Design, power and imaginary futures

 In design, this absence of critical reflection is dangerous.
 Designers are not neutral facilitators.
-They participate in shaping the future, not only through the products or systems they build, but through the very ideas and images of the future they render plausible.
-Recent research in organizational studies points to this.
-In The firm as an engine of imagination, Bronk and Beckert argue that corporations are not just economic entities but producers of imaginaries.
+They participate in shaping the future, not only through the products or systems they build but through the very ideas and images of the future they render plausible.
+In “The firm as an engine of imagination,” Bronk and Beckert argue that corporations are not just economic entities but producers of imaginaries.
 Their strategies, forecasts and design briefs function as narrative infrastructures that define what futures are seen as legitimate, profitable or inevitable.
 Designers working within such environments often become agents of these projections, reproducing the present under the guise of innovation.

 Imagination as critical responsibility

-In this sense, practical imagination demands more than creativity—it requires refusal.
+Practical imagination demands more than creative output; it requires refusal.
 It requires the courage to disrupt comfortable assumptions, to surface repressed histories and suppressed worldviews and to create friction against linear narratives of progress.
 It also demands relational thinking: a capacity to hold contradictions, to imagine across structural differences and to stay present with the tensions between what is and what could be.
+To design with imagination as a responsibility is to design with consequence, not only for what is built, but for what is made imaginable and for whom.

 Decolonizing imagination